Dynamical Gibbs-non-Gibbs transitions in Widom-Rowlinson models on trees: Introduction

 \section{Introduction}

 Dynamical Gibbs-non-Gibbs transitions for spin models can be analysed on various types of graphs.
 A prototypical example is the low-temperature Ising model on the integer lattice in two or more dimensions, under stochastic independent spin-flip dynamics \cite{van_enter_possible_2002}.
+The authors showed in particular that the time-evolved model, started from the initial plus Gibbs measure in zero external field, fails to be Gibbsian for all large enough finite times, while the Gibbs property is preserved for small times.

 This study of the Ising model has been extended to mean-field and Kac-models, where the appropriate notion of sequential Gibbsianness has been employed \cite{fernandez_variational_2013,fernandez_variational_2014,den_hollander_gibbs-non-gibbs_2015,kulske_spin-flip_2007}.
-For studies of Gibbsian properties of the Potts model under time evolution and also other transformations, see \cite{haggstrom_is_2003,haggstrom_gibbs_2004,henning_gibbsnon-gibbs_2019,kuelske_dynamical_2020}.
+For studies of Gibbsian properties of the Potts model under time evolution and also other transformations, see \cite{haggstrom_is_2003,haggstrom_gibbs_2004,henning_gibbsnon-gibbs_2019,kulske_dynamical_2021}.

 A famous model in the world of point particles taking positions in $\mathbb{R}^d$ is the Euclidean Widom-Rowlinson model.
 In its original form the particles carry one of the possible signs plus or minus and are subjected to hardcore pair interactions, which forbids inter-particle distances smaller than a fixed radius $R>0$ when they carry different signs.
-In equilibrium the continuum model shows a ferromagnetic transition, see \cite{bricmont_structure_1984,chayes_analysis_1995}, for dynamical Gibbs-non-Gibbs transitions, see \cite{jahnel_widom-rowlinson_2017}, for generalities on Gibbssian point processes see \cite{dereudre_existence_2012}.
+In equilibrium the continuum model shows a ferromagnetic transition, see \cite{bricmont_structure_1984,chayes_analysis_1995}, for dynamical Gibbs-non-Gibbs transitions, see \cite{jahnel_widom-rowlinson_2017}, for generalities on Gibbsian point processes see \cite{dereudre_existence_2012}.

 In this note we turn to the soft-core Widom-Rowlinson model on trees under a spin-flip time evolution.
 The model has the local state space $\{-1,0,1\}$, where the spin value $0$ stands for an empty site.
 It has two parameters $\lambda>0$, the activity of particles, and $\beta>0$ describing a soft-core repulsion between neighbouring particles of different signs.